 The protocol for introducing and reviewing the criteria in Dimensions II – IV follows the same routine as outlined for Dimension I above.

-Introduce each criterion for the dimension, referring to the notes sections for guiding questions.
+Introduce each criterion for the dimension.

 Participants work at their tables to evaluate the lesson/unit individually then collectively.
 Slides are provided to detail the protocol.

-Share the pattern of checks for each criterion.
-Slides are provided with the pattern of checks for the normed example.
+Share the normed pattern of checks for example materials using the slides provided.

-Share the ratings for the dimension.
-Slides are provided with the rating for each dimension.
+Have participants consider individually and then collectively, the rating for the dimension.
+Slides are provided with the normed rating for each dimension.

 Share/discuss specific examples that exemplify the qualities of effective feedback.
-Slides and notes are provided, highlighting specific qualities of feedback in each dimension.
+Slides and notes are provided, highlighting specific qualities of feedback for each criterion of each dimension.

-IMPORTANT NOTE for discussing the qualities of effective feedback for Dimension III:
+IMPORTANT NOTEs for discussing the qualities of effective feedback for Dimension III:

-On slide , during table work time, participants are instructed to write one piece of quality feedback.
+On slide 38, during table work time, participants are instructed to write one piece of quality feedback.